 Accommodation: In the hotel

-Upon arrival at the airport, transfer to your hotel in Quito.
-Enjoy your first meal in Ecuador, whether it's dinner or another meal, depending on your flight's arrival time.
-Attend an initial briefing to prepare for the exciting journey ahead.
+Enjoy your first meal in Ecuador, whether it's dinner or another meal – depending on when your flight gets in.
+An introductory briefing will prepare you for the exciting journey to come.

 Overnight stay in Quito.